hmcts/probate-commons/README.md

 For the versions available, see the tags on this repository.

 ## Versioning
-- Update version number in build.gradle:
+- Update version number  is based on tags.
-version '0.0.17'
 - Locally get latest of master
-- Create tag:
-"git tag 0.0.17"
+- Creat a branch. push the changes code in branch.
+- Create tag `git tag -a 0.0.75_PRO_gradel_work_flow_test_1 -m "using gradel tage workflow" `
 - Push tags:
-"git push --tags"
+"git push origin 0.0.75_PRO_gradel_work_flow_test_1"
+- It create a new version

 ## License